-Now that we are emerging into a new world, where active travel is becoming the new normal, we need to prioritise sustainable transport infrastructure to help navigate this transition.
+Now that we are emerging into a new world, where active transportation is becoming the new normal, we need to prioritise sustainable transport infrastructure to help navigate this transition.
 Viva’s AI-powered sensors can help adapt to these new modes, and the complexity they introduce to the ecosystem.
-Our accurate real-time anonymous data for active travel insights work to monitor these modal shifts in travel, separating success from failure when it comes to implementing new schemes.
+Our accurate real-time anonymous data for active transportation insights work to monitor these modal shifts in travel, separating success from failure when it comes to implementing new schemes.
 By measuring what matters, our AI solutions promote positive change in cities, facilitating cleaner air and smarter streets for all.

 The increase in human-powered mobility, such as cycling and walking, was the first reaction to being locked indoors during the pandemic.
-Following this trend, the growing active travel spectrum has lent itself to a rise in the use of micromobility vehicles.
+Following this trend, the growing active transportation spectrum has lent itself to a rise in the use of micromobility vehicles.
 With the sustainable travel spectrum widening rapidly, the number of interactions is growing exponentially.

 Data led schemes such as segregated cycle lanes, new cycle routes and flexible pedestrian-only zones, along with (at times controversial) Low Traffic Neighbourhoods and ‘School Streets’ initiatives, have all been introduced to boost sustainable travel, road safety, air quality and people’s way of life.
 Our data has enabled these schemes to reach their potential, helping rollout effective and sustainable transport solutions.